aws-samples/multi-cluster-allocation-demo-for-agones-on-eks/README.md

 You can also refer to the URLs commented in the file for further detail of each configs.

 ### Add more DGS clusters
-Currently there is only two DGS clusters but you can add them more.
+Currently there are only two DGS clusters, but you can add more of them easily.

-To add a DGS cluster, open [`main.tf`](./main.tf) and add another `./modules/dgs_cluster` module.
+To add a DGS cluster, open [`main.tf`](./main.tf) and declare another instance of `./modules/dgs_cluster` module.
 You also need to add the module to `local.dgs_clusters` list variable.

 ```tf
 # Add this